dotnet/docs/docs/visual-basic/language-reference/operators/mod-operator.md

  `a - (b * Fix(a / b))`

 ## Floating-point imprecision
- When you work with floating-point numbers, remember that they do not always have a precise representation in memory.
-This could lead to unexpected results from certain operations, such as value comparison and the `Mod` operator.
+ When you work with floating-point numbers, remember that they do not always have a precise decimal representation in memory.
+This can lead to unexpected results from certain operations, such as value comparison and the `Mod` operator.
 For more information, see [Troubleshooting Data Types](../../../visual-basic/programming-guide/language-features/data-types/troubleshooting-data-types.md).

 ## Overloading
  The `Mod` operator can be *overloaded*, which means that a class or structure can redefine its behavior.
 If your code applies `Mod` to an instance of a class or structure that includes such an overload, be sure you understand its redefined behavior.
 For more information, see [Operator Procedures](../../../visual-basic/programming-guide/language-features/procedures/operator-procedures.md).